Points of Interest

 Oak Grove Cemetery is one of the most famous cemeteries in Texas.
 Not because of its age -- the first marked grave is dated 1837 -- but because its the final resting place for a number of legendary Texans, including four signers of the Texas Declaration of Independence.

 Old University Building, built in 1845, it is the only original building of a university chartered by the Republic of Texas still standing.
 Located at 515 N. Mound.
 Hours Tuesday through Friday, 1 to 4 p.m.; Saturday, 10 a.m. to 4 p.m.; and Sunday 1 to 4 p.m.
 Free Admission.
 Phone: 936-569-7292.

 Ruby M. Mize Azalea Garden, Texas' largest azalea garden is situated in a 50-year old Loblolly Pine forest, the 8-acre garden features 5,000 azaleas, 200 camellias and 180 varieties of Japanese Maple.
 The garden is located south of the SFA Johnson Coliseum on University Drive.
-During azalea season (March 22 to April 5, 2003), beauty abounds in Nacogdoches.
+During azalea season (late March/early April), beauty abounds in Nacogdoches.
 Enjoy more than 20 miles of azaleas, dogwoods and spring flowers during the annual Azalea Trails.
 Call 888-OLDEST-TOWN for more information.